dr0ptp4kt/DeepSpeech/rpi3and4/README.md

-# Compiling DeepSpeech with TensorFlow Lite bindings
+# Compiling DeepSpeech with TensorFlow Lite bindings for Raspberry Pi 4 or Raspberry Pi 3

+If you want to be able to create something like an [offline voice based Wikipedia](https://www.icloud.com/sharedalbum/#B0B5ON9t3uAsJR;12EB94FB-FA2D-401E-A7B5-895597BABEB9) that runs on an inexpensive Raspberry Pi device, this tutoriala may be what you're looking for.

 The eventual target deployment device is a Raspberry Pi 4 or Raspberry Pi 3.
 For good performance and accuracy, use a Raspberry Pi 4 with 2 GB of RAM or more.